DeveloperSuccess/DeferredTaskManager/README.md

 The implementation allows you to use multiple background tasks (or «runners») to process tasks from the queue.
 Classic runners usually do not wait, but constantly check the queue for tasks.
 The current implementation uses the PubSub pattern to wait for new tasks, which makes this approach more reactive but less resource-intensive.

+## Distinctive advantage

+The solution allows for consolidation and deduplication of objects, which can reduce resources during further transmission and processing, as well as increase performance.

 ## Usage example

 1️⃣ Injection of the Singleton dependency with the required data type: